ltrgoddard/thesis/temp.markdown

     \<http://www.bl.uk/reshelp/findhelprestype/journals/littlemagazines/littlemagazines.html\>
     [accessed 15 January 2015].

+[^197]: Wolfgang Görtschacher, *Little Magazine Profiles: The Little
+    Magazines in Great Britain, 1939–1993* (Salzburg: University of Salzburg, 1993).

-[^197]: The relationship between little magazine producers and external
+[^198]: The relationship between little magazine producers and external
     institutions is described as only ‘formally independent’ in order to acknowledge the many forms of informal institutional support that exist.
 This is clearest in the case of magazines produced by members